June 29, 2025 - 4 min read

 6. Download Backup and Send to FediHost

 Download a final backup of your old instance and send it to FediHost.
+Ensure that everything is in the backup including media and database files.

 If downtime doesn't matter to you and you want to be first in line, you can always send us your backup the day before.

 If you send us your backup later than 9am Eastern Standard Time on moving day there may be delays in migrating your instance.
-If extra downtime is not an issue for you, go ahead and send it.

 If you have a larger instance remember to factor in the time to download, archive and upload the data so that you make it before the 9am cutoff